 Use Ylang Ylang individually or blend it with Vetiver to enjoy deep relaxing quality sleep.

 Note: Ylang Ylang essential oil is very strong.
-This may cause some people headaches so start using small amounts or blend with other oils.
+This may cause some people headaches so start using small amounts or blend it with others.

 Healthy Natured